 The work of the kidneys is much more than just the removal of waste, however.
 Other functions of the kidneys include:

-Location, shape, and size of the kidneys
+Location, shape, and size

 The right kidney usually is slightly lower than the left because the liver displaces it downward.